I’ve been thinking a lot lately about Annie Dillard’s wise words:

 To me, this means that the hundreds of little decisions I make in a day amount to something substantial.
 What I eat for breakfast, how I interact with colleagues, if I make time to slow down and center myself amidst the craziness that is most of our days.
 It all matters.

 And since we spend so much of our lives at work, how we work matters in a big way.
 It matters for our health, our relationships, and our environment.
-In the spirit of Earth Day, let’s examine a handful of the little decisions we make at and about work, and how we could be making them better…
+In the spirit of Earth Day, let’s examine a handful of the little decisions we make at and about work, and how we can reduce your workplace footprint and make them better…

 Bike to work.